In “Brotopia,” sex parties are the least of Silicon Valley’s problems

 What we’re talking about is bad behavior that’s not just tolerated but that’s been normalized.

-TC: Do you regret that this bit of your reporting from your book was the first excerpt published?
+TC: Do you regret that this bit of reporting was the first excerpt published?
 It grabbed the country’s attention, but Elon Musk, who was in attendance at one of the parties included in the book, has called your conclusions “salacious nonsense.”

 EC: The Bay Area has a long traditional of sex exploration, but women can’t participate in it without becoming victims of a double standard.
 I realize that the territory covered in the book may make people uncomfortable.
 But I don’t have an axe to grind.
 I’m just reporting what I’ve observed, and there is much more to the book.

-TC: There is lot of of reporting having nothing to do with these parties, which takes up just six pages.
+TC: There is a lot of of reporting having nothing to do with these parties, which takes up just six pages.
 I wasn’t aware, for example, that the earliest software programmers were women and that they were later elbowed out of the field because it was becoming so lucrative.
 There’s reporting, too, about the cofounders of Binary Capital I hadn’t seen before.
 When did you know that you had a book on your hands?

 EC: I’ve been covering Silicon Valley for eight years for Bloomberg TV and whenever I’ve had women on the show, there’ve been whispers about sexism and how bad it is and about this grave inequality in one of the most progressive places in the world.